imjuoy/e-recruitment/README.md

 # e-recruitment

-An e-recruitment application built using MVC framework.
+An e-recruitment application built on MVC framework and Java J2EE.
-Servlets- JSP have been used for the Veiw Layer.
+Servlets-JSP have been used for the Veiw Layer.
 Java beans have been used for the Business layer.
 Mysql has been used as backend.